rolandra1/rolandra1.github.io/index.md

     <p><em>Figure 1 – Animal Shelter Dashboard – CS 340 Client/Server Development</em></p>
 </div>

-Through enhancements and a security focused mindset, I have become more deliberate about how I design and review code.
+Through enhancements and a security-focused mindset, I have become more deliberate about how I design and review code.
 I break problems into manageable parts, follow consistent coding standards, and use testing and logging to verify that the system behaves as expected.
 Code reviews and self review also help me look for weaknesses that could lead to bugs or security issues.

 My coursework in database management, networking, and security gave me a foundation for working with data in a responsible way.
 I learned to think about who owns the data, who should access it, and how to protect it from misuse.
 This has been especially important to me because I already work with real people’s health information in my daily job.